Be Prepared – act with confidence to an Aged Care Quality and Safety Commission (ACQSC) visit – for residential providers

 Who should attend?

-Board members, CEOs, directors of nursing, facility managers, clinical and care managers, quality managers and coordinators, registered nurses.
+Board members, CEOs, directors of nursing, facility managers, clinical and care managers, quality managers and coordinators, registered nurses in a residential setting.

 The outcomes are: